Free Mental Health Assessment

 • Forfivo® XL (for major depressive disorder)

 You might be surprised to learn that bupropion is also commonly used as a smoking cessation medication (sold under the brand name Zyban®).
 Research shows it can help reduce tobacco cravings and withdrawal symptoms in ex-smokers.
-So if you hear someone say they’re taking Wellbutrin® to kick their smoking habit, this is what they’re referring to.
+So, if you hear someone say they’re taking Wellbutrin® to kick their smoking habit, this is probably what they’re referring to.

 Everyone’s mental health journey looks different.
 Your personal road to recovery may include antidepressants, and that’s perfectly normal.